Bread Dad

 Delicious Strawberry Banana Bread Muffins Straight from the Oven

-FYI – This is the “muffin version” of our delicious Strawberry Banana Bread.
-Our muffin recipe should take you only 10-15 minutes or so to prepare and clean up.
-Please be aware that this is an oven-baked muffin recipe.
-It is not made with a bread machine.
+FYI – This is the “muffin version” of my delicious Strawberry Banana Bread.
+My muffin recipe takes me about 10-15 minutes or so to prepare and clean up.
 You will also find a printable and “pin-able” recipe at the bottom of this page.

 Ingredients – Strawberry Banana Bread Muffins Recipe